popey/popey.com-blog/content/post/2021/02/messaging-overload.md

 ![Ugh!](/blog/images/2021-02-13/ugh.jpg)

+Note the scrollbar.
+There's more below the fold.

 I still chat to some friends and open source contacts on IRC.
 I'm in a channel I've been in for nearly twenty years continuously with some long time friends I don't really talk to elsewhere.

 Internal company chat is Mattermost, and a couple of other projects use it.
 I have the Mattermost client open all day every work day, then close it outside those hours.